This inspiring Buddha Incense Burner creates the illusion of a smoldering waterfall to soothe the soul.

-How Many Incense Should I Burn?
+How Much Incense Should I Burn?

 If your room is smaller, it is recommended that you burn significantly fewer sticks than someone with a larger room.
 If you are just burning incense in your space, a stick a day is fine.
 Now if you have a bigger room, maybe a house, 2 or 3 sticks a day should be enough.
 However, if you have a big studio, maybe a yoga studio, you will have to burn 4 or 5 sticks to get your space immersed in the essence of incense.

 How Do You Use a Buddha Incense Burner?

 Place and light the incense cone at the incense burner’s base and watch the beautiful smoke gases come out of the Buddha's head as if Lord Buddha's meditation allowed it.
 The incense burner gives a very comfortable feeling and leads to a very calm mood.
 Below is a description of how to use a Buddha incense burner.

 - Hold the incense cone in place with one hand or tweezers

 - Light the pointed end of the incense cone with a lighter or match.
 Make sure the incense is submerged in the flame until it is lit with a small flame